najim11rahman/AI-Powered-Notes-App/README.md

 - Support for tags and search
 - Voice input for chatbot
 - Deployment on cloud (e.g., Render, Vercel, or Railway)

----

-Let me know if you'd like a version with emojis removed, markdown flattened for LinkedIn/portfolio sites, or if you're planning on deploying—can help with that too!